Synkronized: Background

 The album's recording sessions began at Jay Kay's Buckinghamshire home studio, Chillington, in 1998.
 About nine tracks were recorded, but the band's bassist, Stuart Zender, left partway through the recording in late 1998.
-Jay Kay hired a replacement, Nick Fyffe, who previously played in a Jamiroquai cover band, and the album was re-recorded.
+Jay Kay hired a replacement, Nick Fyffe, who was originally looking to audition for a Jamiroquai tribute band, and the album was re-recorded.
 The revised album was finished and released within six months.
 Synkronized is the band's last album to feature didgeridoo player Wallis Buchanan.
 Kay said that he was dissatisfied with Synkronized in a 2001 interview, "I never really locked into that album, lyrically.
 I wasn't there.
 I listen to it now, and I shake my head."

 Composition

 The opening track, "Canned Heat", has "svelte Chic Organisation strings, a percolating bassline and a stomping four-on-the-floor rhythm".
 The second track, "Planet Home", is a "straight, bass-driven funk" track that has techno influences from "ghostly ambient harmonies to bone-shaking synth bass," and an "out-of-nowhere Latin hustle breakdown".
 The next track, "Black Capricorn Day", has a "driving funk groove with sassy horn interjections" which tend to "stutte[r] like a record on a turntable", with its lyrics about being depressed.
 The lyrics of the fourth track "Soul Education" is about having an "instinctive understanding of universal truths", as Kay confirmed in an interview with Muzik, "A soul education is what we're all born with, and the [song's] lyrics say, 'Life information – it's on the breeze.'"

-"Falling" is a "bass driven" acid-jazz ballad track with its lyrics dedicated to Kay's then-girlfriend Denise Van Outen, which is followed by "Destitute Illusion", an instrumental track "swamped in layer upon layer of antique analogue synthesizers", and has the "scratching of DJ D-Zire".
+"Falling" is a "bass driven" acid-jazz ballad track with its lyrics dedicated to Kay's then-girlfriend Denise Van Outen, which is followed by "Destitute Illusions", an instrumental track "swamped in layer upon layer of antique analogue synthesizers", and has the "scratching of DJ D-Zire".
 The seventh track, "Supersonic", has a "didgeridoo and dobro drone against electronic percussion and a squiggling synth bass, all of which builds to an hallucinogenic mid-song samba break."
 The "breezy" track "Butterfly" has "a wobbly bassline that rises up and swamps the chorus."
 The "multirhythmic" track "Where Do We Go From Here", has an "energetic progression broken by catchy and uplifting choruses with staccato interplay between the horn section and guitarist Simon Katz".
 The album closes with "King for a Day", which has "dramatic piano and sympathetic strings", and lyrics referencing Zender's departure.